glennj/exercism.io/tcl/zipper/README.md

 [zipper]: https://en.wikipedia.org/wiki/Zipper_%28data_structure%29

+## Scope

 You'll find a Tree class already implemented for you.
 Your task is to write the Zipper class.

 ## Source